Dayton159/FlowerEncyclopedia-CoreML/README.md

 # FlowerEncyclopedia-CoreML

 ## How to Run
- * Download the app or just simple clone the project
+ * Download the app or just simply clone the project
  * Download the Machine Learning Model from the link below and drag it onto your project
  * Build and Run the application